TimB21/Marathon-Training-Performance-and-Recovery-Dashboard/README.md

    - Analyze **Acute Training Load (ATL)** and **Chronic Training Load (CTL)** to find the optimal balance between training intensity and recovery.
    - Visualizations of ATL and CTL trends help prevent overtraining and optimize recovery times.

+### 7. Clustering for Pattern Recognition:
+   - Machine learning techniques such as clustering are used to identify patterns in running sessions.
+   - Group training sessions into clusters based on key metrics (pace, heart rate, distance) to detect trends and help optimize future training decisions.

 ## Technologies Used:
 - **Python**: Primary programming language for data processing and analysis.
 - **Pandas**: Used for data manipulation, cleaning, and analysis.